 While we are not rigidly departmentalized by practice area, each office has established informal practice groups in its main areas of activity.
 Lawyers select practice groups based on both their preferences and our clients’ needs.
 We’ll work to balance your interests and requests with the skills you’ll need to sharpen in order to move your career ahead.

-We believe that this approach allows us to provide our clients with the highest level of legal services—while making the practice of law enjoyable and rewarding for our associates.
+We believe that this approach allows us to provide our clients with the highest level of legal services—while making the practice of law enjoyable and rewarding for our lawyers.

 At Cleary, we still believe this model brings out the best in our lawyers and our firm—and helps deliver the best results to our clients.
-Every associate and partner is compensated solely on the basis of seniority, not hours billed or business generated.
+Every lawyer is compensated on the basis of seniority, not hours billed or business generated.